Learn about Osteosarcoma

 - Whether the patient has certain genetic diseases.

-After osteosarcoma or MFH is treated, prognosis also depends on the following:
+After osteosarcoma or UPS is treated, prognosis also depends on the following:

 - How much of the cancer was killed by chemotherapy.